alphagov/smart-answers/doc/adding-new-regression-tests.md

 # Adding new regression tests

-1. Update the flow to replace any single line conditionals around `Phraselist`s with multiple line conditionals.
-This is so that we get useful information from the running the coverage utility.
-Single line conditionals will show up as having been exercised irrespective of whether they caused something to be added to the `Phraselist`.
+1. Update the flow to replace any single line conditionals with multiple line conditionals.
+This is so that we get useful information from running the coverage utility.
+Single line conditionals will show up as having been exercised irrespective of whether the code they were guarding was exercised.

         # Replace single line conditional
-        phrases << :new_phrase if condition
+        array << :value if condition

         # With multiple line alternative
         if condition
-          phrases << :new_phrase
+          array << :value
         end

 2. Generate a set of responses for the flow that you want to add regression tests to.